8.2 Variance Reduction Techniques

 5. Importance Sampling (IS)

-Manipulating randomness refers to the judicious us of the random number streams.
+Manipulating randomness refers to the judicious use of the random number streams.
 Exploiting process knowledge refers to the general intuition that more information reduces uncertainty.

 8.2.1 Common Random Numbers (CRN)

-In Section 5.7.1.2, we already discussed use of common random numbers when comparing two systems.
-Here we will review the key result and mention a couple of implementation issues.
+In Section 5.7.1.2, we already discussed the use of common random numbers when comparing two systems.
+Here we will review the key results and mention a couple of implementation issues.

 CRN exploits the idea that if each alternative experiences the same randomness, then the difference between the two alternatives will be because of a true underlying difference, rather than because of the randomness.
 Define \(\theta = \theta_1 - \theta_2\) as the parameter of interest, and define \(D_i = X_i - Y_i\) as the difference between the \(i^{th}\) pairs of performance observations, for \(i=1,2, \cdots, n\), where \(n\) is the number of observations.
 The point estimator is \(\hat{\theta} = \bar{D} = \bar{X} - \bar{Y}\), with interval estimator: